16´12, DV PAL, 2010

 In 2006, I set up a small call centre in Belgrade, Serbia to process outsourced European telephone market survey work, the workforce being local English speaking Serbs.

-As part of recruiting new workers, I developed a participatory video practice which involved the job applicants and gave them critical insights into the job they were applying for.
-They took part in simulations and role plays of everyday situations from the job which I filmed during the interview process.
-I reused this film material to make 'Demo Films' which I played back to job applicants in later rounds of the application process.
-This created a critical distance, both for the applicants and myself in the role of boss and artist, and I tried through this process to counter the alienating consequences of doing such work.
-This video experiment which spanned a four year period culminated in a study of the ethical dilemmas and the power relations which this setting produced.
+As part of recruiting new workers, I developed a participatory video practice which involved the job applicants and gave them critical insights into and simulated experiences of the job they were applying for.
+They gave their consent to taking part in role plays of everyday challenges from the job which I filmed.
+I then reused this film material to make 'Demo Films' which I played back to job applicants in later rounds of the application process.
+This created a critical distance to the job requirements, both for the applicants and myself in the role of boss and artist, and I tried through this films to counter the alienating conditions of such work.
+This project spanned a five year period and culminated in a many layered study of the ethical dilemmas which arose in this experiment.

-This video presents the key moments in the four year experiment.
+This video presents some of the key moments in the five year experiment.